 That agreement set out various detailed measures, including the establishment of a new independent Historical Investigations Unit (HIU).
 That unit will take forward investigations into outstanding deaths from the Troubles, including outstanding cases from the HET process and the legacy work of the LIB and the Police Ombudsman for Northern Ireland.
 Families may also have other, previously completed, cases considered for criminal investigation by the HIU if there is new and credible evidence which was not previously available to the HET/LIB.
 In respect of its criminal investigations, the HIU will have full policing powers and will work through its case load in chronological order.
 It must complete its work within five years and it will be overseen by the Northern Ireland Policing Board.
 Any decisions to prosecute will be taken by the Director of Public Prosecutions.

 On 11 May 2018 the Northern Ireland Office launched a public consultation: Addressing the legacy of Northern Ireland’s Past.
 The consultation takes forward the proposals set out in the Stormont House Agreement in relation to the Historical Investigations Unit (HIU).

-However, the consultation, as published, does not contain proposals for a Statute of Limitations or any form of amnesty.
-But it does welcome views on alternatives to the institutions that have been proposed.
-The Defence Committee has been critical of the consultation’s failure to include a comprehensive section on alternative approaches, a number of which were set out in the Committee’s report into Northern Ireland in 2017.
+However, the consultation, as published, did not contain proposals for a Statute of Limitations or any form of amnesty.
+But it did welcome views on alternatives to the institutions that have been proposed.
+The Defence Select Committee has been critical of the consultation’s failure to include a comprehensive section on alternative approaches, a number of which were set out in the Committee’s report into Northern Ireland in 2017.

 Commons Briefing papers CBP-8352